Admissions

 Kindergarten applicants will skip this step and move to ‘Step Five’-

-Step Five: Waitlist/Enrollment Offer
+Step Four: Waitlist/Enrollment Offer

 When you reach this step your student will be placed into our waitlist(s).
 Anytime we have enrollment spots to offer, our Admissions Committee meets to consider all applicants.
 If we have a spot to offer your student(s), you will receive notice and have the opportunity to accept or decline the offer.